WormBase/website-public/README.md

 - Login to the AWS Management Console, and navigate to Elastic Beanstalk, and then to the `website` Application.
     - Wait for the deployment to complete, and verify the pre-production environment is working
-        - **If ACeDB TreeView isn't working**, which seems to be caused by a race condition between setting up the file system and starting ACeDB container, the problem can be fixed by re-deploying to the same environment `make production-deploy`.

 ### Go live with a release
 - Login to the AWS Management Console, and navigate to Elastic Beanstalk, and then to the `website` Application.